MattechLab/monalisa/docs/rst/6_ack_contribution.rst

 The contributors behind Monalisa
 ================================

-- Bastien Milani: the brain of the project, he wrote the core codes and documentation for the toolkit.
+- Bastien Milani: the brain of the project.
+He wrote the core codes and documentation for the toolkit.
 With this work, he significantly advanced the state of the art in Magnetic Resonance Imaging reconstruction through a sound mathematical reformulation - and implementation - of the functions.

-- Mauro Leidi: the architect of order, he designed the documentation structure and  contributed extensively to example tutorials, benchmark tests, along with key component code contributions.
+- Mauro Leidi: the architect of order.
+He designed the documentation structure and  contributed extensively to example tutorials, benchmark tests, along with key component code contributions.

 - Yiwei Jia: “let-me-code-that-for-you” (LMCTFY).
 Besides writing documentation and participating in code review and maintenance, she developed key examples and tutorials, empowering users and testers.

 - Jaime Barranco: one “git-savant” to rule them all.
 He developed documentation and actively participated in code and data maintenance, ensuring the toolkit\'s long-term usability.

-- Dominik Helbing: Authored the documentation and implemented part of the user interface (UI) components of the toolkit.
+- Dominik Helbing: tour guide of the codes.
+He authored the documentation, implemented part of the user interface (UI) components, and contributed to commenting on codes for clarity of the toolkit.

 - Jean-Baptiste Ledoux: renowned MRI tamer.
 He participated in the documentation for “Acquisition Guidelines for Prescans”: don\'t be fooled, with him very complex scanning procedures look trivial - but they are not.